DICE: Data-Efficient Clinical Event Extraction with Generative Models: Introduction

-In this paper, we present \modelname, a \textbf{D}ata-eff\textbf{I}cient generative model for \textbf{C}linical \textbf{E}vent extraction.
-It 1) formulates EE as a sequence-to-sequence text generation task and uses event type definitions and argument role descriptions as prompts to incorporate domain knowledge and boost low-resource performance; 2) specializes in clinical mention identification by training an auxiliary mention identification module to learn implicit mention properties and adding mention marker to hint the mention boundary explicitly; 3) performs an independent query for each argument role for better handling of long-tail argument roles.
-These techniques are inspired by the clinical domain, but are applicable to general domains as well.
-We also introduce \dataname, the first clinical event extraction dataset with argument information, which is derived from clinical experts' annotation of PubMed clinical case reports.
+In this paper, we present \modelname, a \textbf{D}ata-eff\textbf{I}cient generative model for \textbf{C}linical \textbf{E}vent extraction.\footnote{\vfinal{Please refer to \url{https://derek.ma/DICE} for code and data.}} We build upon existing prompt-based generative event extraction models to formulate EE as a sequence-to-sequence text generation task~\cite{hsu-etal-2022-degree,ma-etal-2023-star}.
+To handle the special challenges of clinical EE, \modelname 1) introduces a mention identification-enhanced EE model, which specializes in clinical mention identification by performing contrastive learning to distinguish correct mentions from the ones with perturbed mention boundary, training an auxiliary mention identification module to learn implicit mention properties, and adding explicit mention markers to hint mention boundaries; 2) performs independent queries for each argument role to better handle long-tail argument roles.

+To address the training data availability issue, we introduce \dataname, the first clinical event extraction dataset with argument information, which we derive from clinical experts' annotation on PubMed clinical case reports.

 We benchmark \modelname on \dataname against several recent event extraction models.
-Experiments show that \modelname achieves the state-of-the-art performance on clinical event extraction, and we observe a larger performance gain under low-resource settings.
-We also perform ablation studies to demonstrate the effectiveness of each input segment and the design choice of \modelname.
-Our contributions are threefold: 1) We develop a data-efficient generative model for clinical event extraction that is scalable to many argument roles and specialized in biomedical mention identification; 2) We present the first clinical event extraction dataset with argument annotations and report the performances of recent EE methods on it; 3) Our model achieves state-of-the-art performance on clinical event extraction and achieves higher performance gain under low-resource settings.
+Experiments show that \modelname achieves state-of-the-art clinical event extraction results on \dataname, and we observe a larger performance gain under low-resource settings.
+Moreover, \modelname also achieves better performance on the ACE05 dataset, demonstrating its generalizability to other domains.

+Our contributions are threefold: 1) We develop \modelname, a mention-enhanced clinical event extraction model that better identifies mention boundaries and is scalable to many argument roles; 2) We construct the first clinical event extraction dataset with argument annotations; 3) Our model achieves state-of-the-art performance on clinical and news EE and demonstrates more significant performance gains under low-resource settings.